DataDog/dd-sdk-unity/packages/Datadog.Unity/Documentation/README.md

 The Datadog Unity SDK supports Real User Monitoring (RUM), logging, and crash reporting for Android and iOS apps built on Unity.

-Datadog does not support Desktop (Windows, Mac, or Linux), console, or web deployments from Unity.
+Datadog does not support desktop (Windows, Mac, or Linux), console, or web deployments from Unity.
 If you have a game or application and want to use Datadog RUM to monitor its performance, create a ticket with Datadog support.

 ## Setup

 ### Unity Setup

-To get started using the Datadog Unity SDK
+To get started using the Datadog Unity SDK:

-1. [External Dependency Manager for Unity (EDM4U)](https://github.com/googlesamples/unity-jar-resolver).
-Datadog utilizes EDM4U to manage dependencies on Android and iOS.
+1. Install the [External Dependency Manager for Unity (EDM4U)](https://github.com/googlesamples/unity-jar-resolver).
+Datadog uses EDM4U to manage dependencies on Android and iOS.
-2. Configure your project to use Gradle templates, and enable both Custom Main Template and Custom Gradle Properties Template.
+2. Configure your project to use Gradle templates, and enable both the Custom Main Template and Custom Gradle Properties Template.
-3. If you build and receive Duplicate class errors (common in Unity 2022.x), add the following block in the dependencies block in your mainTemplate.gradle:
+3. If you build and receive any duplicate class errors (common in Unity 2022.x), add the following block in the dependencies block of your `mainTemplate.gradle` file:

 ```groovy
 constraints {